LIKO-12/LIKO-12/README.md

 - **[PICO-8:](https://www.lexaloffle.com/pico-8.php)** The original fantasy console that started the whole market.
 It's community is pretty good.
 It's made with good care to provide the old consoles feel.
 Recommended for anyone who can purchase it.
 - **[PixelVision8:](https://pixelvision8.github.io/Website/)** An open-source fantasy console that promises to keep the old consoles feel, still under development till today.
 Has a very good quality and sweet graphics.
 - **[TIC-80:](https://tic80.com/)** An open-source PICO-8 clone that does have it's own feel and community.
 It's in a _finished/stable_ state and supports multiple programming languages.
-Could be a good choice for those who prefer FOSS projects over closed ones.
+Could be also a good choice.
 - Theres a whole list of other fantasy consoles [here](https://github.com/paladin-t/fantasy).

 ## Documentation